 About the VIP program

 The VIP Program matches community volunteers (who do not yet have a relationship with a school) with one of the district's participating VIP Schools.
-If, on the other hand, you are the parent, stepparent, legal guardian or grandparent of a student at the school in which you wish to volunteer, it is not necessary to join the VIP Program.
-Please view the full range of volunteer opportunities
+If you are the parent, stepparent, legal guardian or grandparent of a student at the school in which you wish to volunteer, it is not necessary to join the VIP Program.
+Please view the full range of volunteer opportunities.

 2017 Golden Bell Promise Programs Award Winner